Kavyapriyakp/Program-GUI/README.md

 1. Start off by downloading the required models from the *Data Models* directory.
 2. Move the downloaded models to the parent directory.
-3. Sample input and output are depcited in the *Input* and *Output* directories respectively.
+3. Sample input and output are depicted in the *Input* and *Output* directories respectively.
 These are provided for reference, one can expect a similar output for the given input.
 4. The *Program* directory contains the Python code for the said GUI.
 Move the file to the parent directory.
 5. The *Requirements* directory contains a list of necessary packages.
 Install them directly or follow the steps mentioned in the *Installation of Dependencies / Development Setup* section (below) for the same.
 6. Now execute the *GUI.py* file and voila!